Tadeusz Kościuszko: Return to Europe

-Kościuszko arrived in Bayonne, France, on 28 June 1798.
+Kościuszko arrived in Bayonne, France, on June 28, 1798.
 By that time, Talleyrand's plans had changed and no longer included him.
-Kościuszko remained politically active in Polish émigré circles in France, and on 7 August 1799, he joined the Society of Polish Republicans (Towarzystwo Republikanów Polskich).
+Kościuszko remained politically active in Polish émigré circles in France, and on August 7, 1799, he joined the Society of Polish Republicans (Towarzystwo Republikanów Polskich).
 Kościuszko refused the offered command of Polish Legions being formed for service with France.
-On 17 October and 6 November 1799, he met with Napoleon Bonaparte.
+On October 17 and November 6, 1799, he met with Napoleon Bonaparte.
 He failed to reach an agreement with the French general, who regarded Kościuszko as a "fool" who "overestimated his influence" in Poland.
 Kościuszko disliked Napoleon for his dictatorial aspirations and called him the "undertaker of the [French] Republic".
 In 1807, Kościuszko settled in château de Berville, near La Genevraye, distancing himself from politics.

 Kościuszko did not believe that Napoleon would restore Poland in any durable form.
 When Napoleon's forces approached the borders of Poland, Kościuszko wrote him a letter, demanding guarantees of parliamentary democracy and substantial national borders, which Napoleon ignored.
 Kościuszko concluded that Napoleon had created the Duchy of Warsaw in 1807 only as an expedient, not because he supported Polish sovereignty.
 Consequently, Kościuszko did not move to the Duchy of Warsaw or join the new Army of the Duchy, allied with Napoleon.